benoitguigal/bcm-data-interview/README.md

-# Objective
+# Data Engineer test

-The main goal is to see how you would create an easy to industrialize pipeline for storing and analyzing temperatures using different data sources.

-You can develop this pipeline using Python, Node.js or Java.
-Please, use the language you feel the most comfortable with.
-Don't worry, we do not expect a streaming application.
-We would instead expect the application to run every hour.
-So please take this into account when you design the architecture.
+### Read before starting

+The following test aims to help you to show us your qualities as Data Engineer.
+You are expected to be able to code, interact with data from an external API and create an industrialized a data pipeline.
+As a Data Engineer you will also show your knowledge about Data/Software technologies.

+* What we **do expect** from you:
+    - You show your best skills, and you answer every question.
+    - Explaining how, what and why you will do something is as important as coding.
+Diagrams and schemas will weight as functions and methods.
+    - If you arrived here, you know about *craftmanship* ;) do not forget it when coding.
+    - Developing dummy functions documented and easy to feature is normal.
+Do not hesitate to use them.

+* What we **do not** expect:
+    - That you spend too much time in it, it's thought to be finish in around 2/3 hours maybe some more.
+Organize yourself as you will if you come with us.
+You can spend more or less time, (if you add time, keep it reasonable).
+    - You get an awful moment taking the test.

+* What's **a bonus**:
+    - Your code is tested with a hight coverage (>80%).
+    - The application you wrote works properly.
+    - The explanation of the architecture/technology is not only answered but also highly detailed for each expected point:
+        SPOFs if any, future problems, budget, maintenance, technical debt, devOps tecnhiques.
+    - Even if you show your knowledge with other technologies, your answers are adapted to Google Cloud Platform.

-# Context
+## Context

-A new partner in IoT gives us the measures of temperatures coming from their sensors.
+A new international partner in IoT gives us the measures of temperatures coming from their sensors.
-We can access their measures using the following API.
+We can access their measures using the following (dummy) API.

 ```
 curl -H "X-API-Key: dd764f40" https://my.api.mockaroo.com/sensor/temperatures
 ```

 This Rest API will send you back a json with the following schema:

 ```
 [
   {